stackitcloud/terraform-provider-stackit/docs/resources/security_group_rule.md

 ### Required

 - `direction` (String) The direction of the traffic which the rule should match.
-Some of the possible values are: Supported values are: `ingress`, `egress`.
+Some of the possible values are: Possible values are: `ingress`, `egress`.
 - `project_id` (String) STACKIT project ID to which the security group rule is associated.
 - `security_group_id` (String) The security group ID.